Why Passion Beats the Perfect Business Idea by Ben Maitland

 So what really matters more in entrepreneurship today: finding the “perfect” business idea—or building something you genuinely care about enough to evolve it over time?

-That question sits at the center of Beyond the Ledger, hosted by Troy Ashby, in a conversation with Ben Maitland, Founder and CEO of MarketScale.
-In this episode, Ashby and Maitland explore the realities of founding and scaling a business—from wearing every hat in the early days to resisting commoditized growth in favor of long-term vision.
+That question sits at the heart of the latest episode of Beyond the Ledger, hosted by Troy Ashby, in a conversation with Ben Maitland, Founder and CEO of MarketScale.
+Together, Ashby and Maitland explore the realities of founding and scaling a business—from wearing every hat in the early days to resisting commoditized growth in favor of long-term vision.
 The discussion spans entrepreneurship, user-generated content, authenticity in marketing, and why passion consistently outperforms spreadsheets when it comes to building something that lasts.

 What You’ll Learn…